shareresearchteam/baxter-exercise-games/README.md

 rostopic pub /robot/limb/right/suppress_contact_safety std_msgs/Empty -r 10
 ```

-You can then move to the location of this repository (which should also contain the baxter faces in a folder called 'faces').
+You can then move to the location of this repository (which should also contain the Baxter faces in a folder called 'faces').
 There, you can rosrun HandGames.py and launch your desired Baxter behavior (resetarms/hello/GameA/GameB/GameC/GameD/GameE/GameF/GameG/GameH).

 ## License